 Thank you Ed.
 It is a pleasure to be back here at the FT European Gas Conference, although it is also with great sadness following the tragic death just a few days ago of a great friend, Christophe de Margerie.
-He was a very original and gifted person, a strong spokesman for the oil and gas industry and he will be sorely missed by many of us.
+He was a very gifted person, a strong supporter of the oil and gas industry and he will be sorely missed.
 Our thoughts are with his wife, Bernadette, and his family.

-This conference is an event which continues to provide valuable insights into the latest developments in our industry and global energy markets.
+This is an event which continues to provide valuable insights into the latest developments in our industry and global energy markets.
 It has been a key event in my calendar since I became Chief Executive of Centrica a little over eight years ago.
 So I am pleased to have this opportunity to share with you some of the perspectives I've gained over those years, especially on how we can create sustainable and affordable energy policies.